 Whistleblowers are individuals who come forward to disclose critical information about wrongdoings and frauds.
 It was in 1863 that Abraham Lincoln enacted the False Claims Act.
 Under this Act, whistleblowers may receive rewards for exposing wrongdoings in the form of a percentage of the total sum recovered through their efforts.
 In 2006, a new whistleblower law was enacted to enable individuals to expose tax frauds including underpayments and other violations of the internal revenue law.
+The False Claims Act applies to whistleblowers reporting on the illicit use of federal funds in areas like Medicare fraud, government contractor fraud and environmental fraud.
 Here is a timeline of the most influential whistleblowers in US history.

 1777 – Samuel Shaw and Richard Marven